Patient Information Leaflet

 The administration of large and continuous doses of folic acid may reduce the concentration of vitamin B12 in the blood.

-Taking Acfol with food and beverages
+Taking Acfol with food and drinks

 You can take Acfol with or without food.